 For the last 3 years we threw a joint birthday party for our kids who are both born in March.
 We rented a giant bounce house, ordered breakfast tacos, and ate cake with bajillions of kids in our backyard.
 It was awesome!
 This year, we recently moved into a new house and our backyard wasn’t set up to hold a big bounce house, so we made the decision to let the kids have each have their own birthday party.
 Needless to say, the March birthday parties were cancelled and the kids were sad.
-We made the most of our extra time together and brainstormed some fun social distancing birthday ideas.
+We made the most of our extra time together and brainstormed some fun quarantine birthday ideas.

 I hope this post is not relevant for much longer, but if you had to cancel a birthday party, here are some fun ideas to ensure the guest of honor has an extra special day.

 If decorating the whole house is too much, consider going all out in one area of the house– the mantle, the kitchen table, or even the birthday kiddos door.
 (Here’s a fun balloon idea for the bedroom door.)
 I like to decorate after bedtime the night before so when the birthday child wakes up, it’s a fun surprise to start the day.
 As you can see below, I used Magna Tiles as the centerpeice of the table and Max loved that I built him a “castle”!
 You have all the fancy party decorations you need in yoru home right now, promise!
 Consider making DIY party hats out of scrapbook paper!